How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 |---|---|

-| Dual Xeon / Threadripper PRO workstation | $5,000–$8,000 |
+| Dual Xeon / Threadripper PRO workstation | $5,000 – $8,000 |

-| 128 GB RAM | $400–$600 |
+| 128 GB RAM | $400 – $600 |

-| 2× RTX 5090 (if GPU rendering) | $4,000–$5,000 |
+| 2× RTX 5090 (if GPU rendering) | $4,000 – $5,000 |

-| Storage, PSU, cooling, case | $1,000–$1,500 |
+| Storage, PSU, cooling, case | $1,000 – $1,500 |

-| Total | $10,000–$15,000 |
+| Total | $10,000 – $15,000 |

-That workstation gives you 44–128 CPU cores or 2 GPUs available 24/7 for 3–5 years.
-Electricity costs add $50–$100/month if running under load frequently.
+That workstation gives you 44 – 128 CPU cores or 2 GPUs available 24/7 for 3 – 5 years.
+Electricity costs add $50 – $100/month if running under load frequently.

 The Render Farm Math

-On a cloud render farm, that same $10,000–$15,000 budget buys you approximately:
+On a cloud render farm, that same $10,000 – $15,000 budget buys you approximately:

-- 15,000–30,000 GHz-hours of CPU rendering, or
+- 15,000 – 30,000 GHz-hours of CPU rendering, or

-- 2,000–5,000 OB-hours of GPU rendering
+- 2,000 – 5,000 OB-hours of GPU rendering

-For a studio that spends $300–$500/month on cloud rendering, the annual cost is $3,600–$6,000.
-Over 3 years, that's $10,800–$18,000 — roughly the same as buying a dedicated workstation.
+For a studio that spends $300 – $500/month on cloud rendering, the annual cost is $3,600 – $6,000.
+Over 3 years, that's $10,800 – $18,000 — roughly the same as buying a dedicated workstation, but without depreciation, maintenance, or the months when the hardware sits idle.

 When the Workstation Wins